Insured Retirement Plan

 The Insured Retirement Plan is a strategy where you purchase a permanent life insurance policy (either a whole life insurance policy or a universal life insurance policy) to take advantage of different tax advantaged benefits.
 A permanent life insurance policy provides life insurance coverage that lasts a life time as well as builds cash inside of the policy on a tax deferred basis which can be accessed later in life in the form of withdrawals.
 These withdrawals later in life can be made tax free with the use of a loan.

-We recommend reading another blog post that we have made which goes into more detail on how the strategy works.
-Please click here to read further.
+We recommend reading our ‘how IRP works‘ blog post that goes into more detail on how the strategy works.

 Why Proceed With Caution?